NFeingold/IoT-Hub-to-Pi/README.md

 ## Set up the Raspberry Pi

 Follow [this tutorial](https://blog.jongallant.com/2017/11/raspberrypi-setup/) on setting up a raspberry pi.
 It is a somewhat lengthy process, however you only ever have to do it once.
 It teaches you how to install the operating system, prepare things for this example, set up SSH, and a remote desktop which are __extremely helpful__.
 It is succinct and the best tutorial I have found.
 It suggests numerous peripherals, however, many are unnecessary.
 You only need what I previously mentioned.
+## Create an IoT Hub and Device

+- Navigate to the Azure Portal, and in the search bar, search for Hub.
+Click on the service 'IoT Hub'.
+Then, click the + in the corner to create a new IoT Hub.
+I suggest using East US, and the free or S1 subscriptions provided in the free service.

+- Click on your newly created portal, and in the scrollbar on the left, find the 'Shared Access Policies' section under the settings.
+Click on the bar that says iothubowner, and a window should appear on the right.
+Find the 'connection key- primary string' and copy and store it somewhere (such as a text file).

+- In the left navigation bar, scroll down and go to IoT Edge, then Add IoT Edge Device.
+All you have to do is name it.

+- Click on the device id, copy and save the Connection String Primary Key into the same text document
+  - Make sure to specify that this is the device key, not the hub key.
 ## Install Azure IoT Edge on the Pi

 I will be following [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm) on setting up the Pi with IoT Edge.
 Feel free to follow their tutorial for more detail.
 If you do, [skip to installing a deployment](https://github.com/NFeingold/IoT-Hub-to-Pi/blob/master/README.md#install-a-deployment)